|

 When Will the Mock Election Occur?

-No. We encourage voting to be done on October 30, but we understand that a school or class may have another activity scheduled for that day (tests, field trips, etc.).
-Voting can be done in schools from October 20 through the end of the school day on October 30, but ballots from your class must be returned to your school's Mock Election Coordinator no later than 3 p.m. on October 30.
+No. We encourage voting to be done on October 29, but we understand that a school or class may have another activity scheduled for that day (tests, field trips, etc.).
+Voting can be done in schools from October 26 through the end of the school day on October 29, but ballots from your class must be returned to your school's Mock Election Coordinator no later than 3 p.m. on October 29.
+That will give the coordinator one hour to report your schools results.

 Where Will the Mock Election Occur?

 Voting will be done in schools throughout New Jersey.
-In most cases students will vote in their classrooms from October 20 through the end of the school day on October 30.
-The election is nationwide, so results from the New Jersey Mock Election will be included along with the votes of students throughout the United States.
+In most cases students will vote in their classrooms from October 26 through the end of the school day on October 29.

 Is There a Grade Limit?
 We have three schools: elementary, middle and high school.